RPGash/PS-RPG/ReadMe.md

 - Currently only works on Windows (not tested on MAC or Linux)

 Why?
-I love RPGs and PowerShell and thought it would be a good project.
+I love RPGs and PowerShell so thought it would be a good project.

 # Requirements
 - PowerShell 7+